Want to sign up for our blog?

 1. Illness

-If your kitty seems to be messing accidentally or has suddenly changed their behavior, it’s a good idea to check that nothing’s wrong with their health.
-Sometimes spraying can be caused by an underlying health or medical condition, such as a bladder infection which is no fun for your pet!Arthritis or age can also create discomfort getting in and out of the litter box and cause your cat to urinate outside the litter box.
-So if you notice anything unusual, it’s important to get your furry friend checked by the vet to rule out any medical issues.
+If your kitty seems to be having accidents or has suddenly changed their behavior, it’s a good idea to check that nothing’s wrong with their health.
+Sometimes cats urinate in different places due to an underlying health or medical condition, such as cystitis.
+This is no fun for your pet!
+Arthritis or age can also create discomfort and cause your cat to urinate outside the litter box.
+So, if you notice anything unusual, it’s important to get your furry friend checked by the vet to rule out any medical issues.

 2. Kitty Litter Box Preferences